mabdinur/starterprojectspring/README_FULL.md

 ### Project Background

-Here we will create rest controllers for FirstService and SecondService.
+Here you will create rest controllers for FirstService and SecondService.
 FirstService will send a GET request to SecondService to get the current time.
 FirstService will return SecondSerivce's time and it will append a message.